CreativeCodingLab/DeepIllumination/README.md

 For training, we used 4 object - sphere, cylinder, cube, stanford bunny and a dragon.

-For training we used 2 object - statue and buddha
+For testing we used 2 object - statue and buddha

 ## Hyperparameters
 * Number of epochs - 12